 A few examples of Scots words are dreich for drizzly rain, loch for lake, braw for good and dinnae ken for don’t know.

 You will quickly find when visiting Scotland that just because somewhere looks close on a map, that doesn’t mean the journey will be short.
 Off the motorways, many roads quickly become narrower and more winding.
-Once you reach the Highlands and Scottish Islands, expect to drive on single track roads.
+Once you reach the Highlands and Scottish Islands, expect to drive on single-track roads.

-Special care needs taken on these roads with only space for one car at a time and lots of blind corners.
+Special care needs to be taken on these roads with only space for one car at a time and lots of blind corners.
 There is a strict etiquette here and if it isn’t followed then local residents can get very annoyed.

 If another vehicle is coming the other way, just pull into the nearest passing place and wait patiently.
 The same applies if you are driving slowly to appreciate the scenery and another car is stuck behind you.

 That doesn’t mean you should just stick to public transport and avoid driving altogether.
 Most of the best places to visit are a little off the beaten path.
-There aren’t always buses to ancient stone circles or epic west coast fortresses like Castle Sween.
+There aren’t always buses to ancient stone circles or epic West Coast fortresses like Castle Sween.

 The most important thing to remember is to drive on the left-hand side and re-fuel whenever you can.
 Don’t expect to find a petrol station in every remote town or village and phone signal can be very unreliable in the Highlands.